 Where we process special categories of data other legal bases for processing may apply including, for example for the provision of medical care and treatment.

 4.2 Specific Event Information.
 Where you sign up to one of our events we will ask you whether you would like to receive event specific information to maximise your event experience.
 These communications may include relevant materials from our partners, however we will not pass on your personal information to these partners.
-You can withdraw your consent to receive information and offers from our partners at any time by clicking the unsubscribe link in emails from CSM Active.
+You can withdraw your consent to receive information and offers from our partners at any time by clicking the unsubscribe link in emails from Active Sport.

 4.3 Third-Party Marketing.
 We will always get your express opt-in consent before we share your personal data with any company outside of our group of companies for marketing purposes.
 We will specifically mention the companies with whom we may share your personal data with at the point of asking for your consent.